berkinanik/nextjs-starter-template/README.md

 # nextjs-starter-template

-This is a simple customized [Next.js](https://nextjs.org/) project example with my preferred setup.
+This is a simple [Next.js](https://nextjs.org/) project template with my preferred setup.

 ## Specifications